Paris, France: Itinerary Ideas for a 3-day Visit

 Paris is a city that needs no introduction.
 Known for its timeless charm and iconic landmarks, it’s a destination that captures hearts instantly.
 From the shimmering Eiffel Tower to the historic Arc de Triomphe, every corner tells a story.
 If you’re planning a short trip, this guide will help you make the most of your time.

-Most travelers spend about three days exploring the city, and it’s enough to experience its highlights without feeling rushed1.
+Most travelers spend about three days exploring the city, and it’s enough to experience its highlights without feeling rushed.
 Whether you’re a first-time visitor or returning for a quick getaway, this Paris itinerary ensures you don’t miss the must-see spots.
 You’ll also uncover hidden gems that add a unique touch to your adventure.

 One unforgettable experience is watching the Eiffel Tower sparkle at night.
-Its hourly light show is a mesmerizing sight that shouldn’t be missed2.
+Its hourly light show is a mesmerizing sight that shouldn’t be missed.
 With practical tips and insights, this guide will help you create memories that last a lifetime.
 Ready to dive into the magic?
 Let’s get started!

 Introduction: What to Expect on Your 3-Day Paris Adventure